 If you’re looking for an example of a citation, here’s The Best Media’s Google My Business listing:

 If your website doesn’t function properly or load quickly on mobile devices, you’re not going to get as much traffic.

 Data from Google shows that 53 per cent of mobile website visitors will leave your page if it takes longer than three seconds to load.

-And if mobile users have any other issues, such as difficulty navigating your website, or fumbling around with buttons that don’t work properly on mobile devices, they’re likely to get fed up and leave, and they’re probably not going to come back.
+If mobile users have any other issues such as difficulty navigating your website, they’re likely to get fed up and leave.

-As a result, Google will recognize that your site’s not performing well on mobile devices, your bounce rate will likely increase, your dwell time will probably go down, and all these things are going to have a negative effect on your website ranking and your traffic.
+As a result, Google will recognize that your site’s not performing well on mobile devices.
+Your bounce rate will likely increase and your dwell time will probably go down.
+All these are going to have a negative effect on your website ranking and traffic.